 CBD oil is made by extracting cannabidiol from the cannabis or hemp plant and diluting it with a carrier oil like coconut or hempseed oil.

-The general idea of the extraction process from a hemp plant involves passing a solvent through dried plant material in order to separate the active components and compounds.
-A dark, crude oil is the result of this process and it contains cannabinoids, terpenes, fatty acids, and chlorophyll.
+The extraction process of hemp oil from a hemp plant involves passing a solvent through dried plant material in order to separate the active components and compounds.
+A dark, crude oil is the result of this process, containing cannabinoids, terpenes, fatty acids, and chlorophyll.
 From here, the crude oil product can be extracted further until the final desired product is reached.
-Once the final product is created, the oil is then combined with a carrier oil and becomes CBD oil.
+Once the final product is created, the extract is then combined with a carrier oil and becomes CBD oil.

 Different Types of CBD oil